Our Policies and Approach

 -

-*2With respect to the process from used PET bottles to preform manufacturing
+*2Processes from used PET bottles to the preform production

 Initiatives in Logistics

-Suntory Group is working to reduce the environmental impact of its logistics operations, including transport and delivery operations and warehouse operations.
+Suntory Group is working to reduce the environmental impact of our logistics operations, including transport and delivery operations and warehouse operations.

 We are working to shorten transport and delivery distances traveled from plants to customers by promoting local production for local consumption, maximizing utilization of large vehicle load capacity, and switching to next-generation fuels and transport modes with lower GHG emission levels.